 What makes this case stand out are the small details.
 The main bumper is grippy and comfortable to hold.
 The screen protector is made from 9H flexible glass — the best currently available for impact protection.
 You even get 12 months’ free insurance against water damage.
-The only recurring complaint among owners is sound quality during calls.More Info
+The only recurring complaint among owners is sound quality during calls.More Info on Amazon

 Catalyst Waterproof Case

 Available for: iPhone 6, 6s, 7

 Despite being rated at IP68, the Catalyst case can comfortably withstand depths of 10 metres (33 feet).
 This takes you out of the shallows, and into snorkelling range.
 The case is actually designed specifically to endure the harshness of seawater.

 As with its competitors in the same class, the Catalyst can easily withstand snow and dust.
 The polycarbonate case survives military drop tests, while offering good access for your charging cable.
 The case is largely clear, apart from the grippy bumper that wraps around the edges of your device.